 5. Outgrowing solutions

 Architecture and processes established in the context of an early-stage startup, catering to dozens of customers, won’t be suitable when employing hundreds and serving thousands.
+Our technology choices have to scale with the business.

 While there are certain areas that can be future-proof, more often, they’re not viable long term.
 Scaling companies and software is an ongoing and natural process, rather than a manifestation of debt.
 Imagine trying to wear toddler-size shoes on your adult-size feet — it wouldn’t work, and it certainly wouldn’t provide an optimal experience.